 - the kidney does not have to be transported from one site to another, so it may be in better condition

-Read more in Treatment Methods for Kidney Failure: Kidney Transplantation.
+More information is provided in the NIDDK health topic, Treatment Methods for Kidney Failure: Kidney Transplantation.

 Preemptive transplantation is when a child receives a donated kidney before dialysis is needed.
 Some studies indicate that preemptive transplantation reduces the chances of the body rejecting the new kidney and improves the chances of the new kidney functioning for a long time.
 Other studies show little or no advantage to preemptive transplants, although some families may feel that avoiding dialysis is itself an advantage.